 Call us at (310) 693-5561 today for your free consultation.

 Far too often, individuals accept their termination and move on with their lives.
 This just means that the employer is getting away with an illegal act and they can continue doing this in the future without repercussions.
 At V. James DeSimone Law, we truly believe that employers should be held fully accountable when they violate the rights of an employee.
-We utilize 30 years of experience to help guide our clients throughout every step of their case and provide knowledgeable, strong legal counsel.
+We utilize our 35 years of experience to help guide our clients throughout every step of their case and provide knowledgeable, strong legal counsel.
 You can trust us to put your best interests at the top of our priorities.

 Call our firm today at (310) 693-5561.